covidsimteam/unify-core/installation-steps.md

 kcadm.sh update realms/master -s sslRequired=NONE
 ```

-A covidsim.team technical personnel can take over from the web admin console from here for further config.

 Lastly, please also check the firewall and iptables for any conflicting rules disallowing the ports mentioned:

 In summary will be needing the following ports to be accessible remotely: